turingschool/career-development-curriculum-site/mixed_groups/mixed_week4_prompts.md

 subheading: Interviewing Strategies
 ---

-* A lesson where students read questions and consider: What is the underlying question here?
-For example, "Name a time where you worked on a team and a conflict occurred" is really asking "Are you empathetic?"
-* Time for students to prepare 5-10 stories that hit the big umbrella question themes.
-* A lesson where students think of what they want to know about a company and then write questions to getting to those answers.
-For example, if you want to know if you'll be supported/listened to, ask "What does the feedback cycle look like?
-How often will I get feedback from my manager?
-How will I be able to give feedback to my manager?"
-OR if you want to know a company's true values, ask someone who has been at the company for 2+ years, "What has changed about the company since you started?
-What has stayed the same?"
-* Add in time to write their specific stories/examples and practicing their professional story; Add this to Mix It Up group prompts in week 4 to focus interview prep on building your stories + practice their professional stories

 ## Structuring the Conversation
 You are meeting with your mixed group for an hour today to collaborate on goals and strategies for a successful job search.
 Below is an outline for how we encourage you to use this time, but we also encourage you as a group to think about what you'd like to accomplish together.